CdLbB/cdlbb.github.com/WandW/CMA07-1-ExpansionOfFunctions.md

 \\]
 which is a difference-equation satisfied by the function \\(\phi_{n}(z)\\).

-%
-% 127
-%

-An explicit expression for the \Bernoulli an polynomials can be obtained as follows.
+An explicit expression for the Bernoullian polynomials can be obtained as follows.
 We have
 \\[
 e^{zt} - 1